 U.S. Department of Labor Occupational Safety and Health Administration (OSHA) regulations require an employer with more than 10 employees to have a printed copy of an emergency action plan readily accessible to all employees.
 (If you have 10 employees or fewer, the emergency plan may be reviewed orally.)
-For more information about emergency action plans, see the OSHA Agricultural Safety Fact Sheet to learn more about emergency preparedness for farm workers.
+For more information about emergency action plans, see the OSHA Agricultural Safety Fact Sheet.